tropicsquare/.github/profile/README.md

 ## [TROPIC01](https://github.com/tropicsquare/tropic01)

 TROPIC01 is the first product in its lineup.
+TROPIC01:
-TROPIC01 is a cryptographic coprocessor sutiable as hardware Root-of-Trust (RoT).
+- is a cryptographic coprocessor suitable as hardware Root-of-Trust (RoT).
-TROPIC01 Ensures protection of the system’s most sensitive assets while offloading cryptographic functions from a CPU.
+- ensures protection of the system’s most sensitive assets
+- offloads cryptographic computations from a MCU or CPU.

 ## [Support Portal](https://support.tropicsquare.com/)

+Support Portal provides:
-Support Portal provides Technical Support and Errata.
+- Technical Support
+- Errata

 ## Disclaimer